“For by one offering He has perfected forever those who are being sanctified.” (Hebrews 10:14 NKJV)

 2 through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God.
 (NKJV).

-This is purely an act of grace, it is God’s gift; no human work or effort is required.
+That is purely an act of grace.
+It is God’s gift; no human work or effort is required.
 We are to simply receive it by faith (1 Cor.
 6:11, Heb.
 10:10).
 Praise God!

-The primary reason why many born-again believers today are still struggling to walk in holiness is because they are setting the cart before the horse – they are striving to live a holy life in order to be holy, pleasing or acceptable to God, rather than embracing first the truth that they are already justified, washed, sanctified, pleasing or acceptable to God by their faith in Christ Jesus.
+The primary reason why many born-again believers today are still struggling to walk in holiness is that they are setting the cart before the horse – they are striving to live a holy life to be justified, pleasing, or acceptable to God.

-It is an exercise in futility and frustration to seek to live a holy life without knowing, understanding, believing and appropriating the truth that you are no longer your old corrupt self but a new creation in Christ, that you are no longer a wretched sinner but a blessed saint in Christ, and that you are no longer an unrighteous person but the righteousness of God in Christ Jesus (1 Cor.
+It is an exercise in futility and frustration to seek to live a holy life without knowing, understanding, believing, and appropriating the truth that you are no longer your old corrupt self or wretched sinner but a blessed saint in Christ (1 Cor.
 1:2, 2 Cor.
 5:21).

-As a result of your spiritual union with Christ, you now possess the same divine and holy nature that Christ has (2 Pet.
+As a result of your spiritual union with Christ, you now possess Christ’s same divine and holy nature (2 Pet.
 1:4).

 This is called “Positional or Instantaneous Sanctification.”

-It requires no work or effort on your part other than for you to place your faith in Christ.
+It requires no work or effort other than for you to place your faith in Christ.
 It is purely an act of God’s grace to be received by faith in Christ Jesus alone.

-However, while it is true that the born-again believers have already been justified, washed and sanctified or made holy in Christ (positional or instantaneous sanctification) at the new birth, yet we are still being sanctified (progressive or practical sanctification) by the Holy Spirit using the truths of God’s Word until we are completely sanctified at the second coming of Christ (ultimate sanctification or glorification).
+While it is true that the born-again believers have already been justified, washed, and sanctified or made holy in Christ (positional or instantaneous sanctification) at the new birth, we are still being sanctified (progressive or practical sanctification) by the Holy Spirit until we are wholly sanctified at the second coming of Christ (ultimate sanctification or glorification).

 What is progressive or practical sanctification?

-Simply put, it a day by day process of becoming increasingly conformed to Christ in our mind, thoughts, speech, desires, emotions, actions, conduct or character.
+It is a day-by-day process of becoming increasingly conformed to Christ in our mind, thoughts, speech, desires, emotions, actions, conduct, or character.

 While your spirit has fully experienced the redemption that Christ purchased for you with His precious blood, your soul and your body are still in the process of experiencing this redemption fully.
 They will be fully redeemed at the second coming of Christ.

-This is why the Bible often speaks of our redemption in a future tense.
+Therefore, the Bible often speaks of our redemption in the future tense.

 22 For we know that the whole creation groans and labors with birth pangs together until now.